manicken/arduinoAPIwebserver/README.md

 Add sketch location keywords.txt file
 Add POST JSON data keywords that also save to sketch location keywords_temp.txt in POST JSON the three main objects "files", "removeOtherFiles" and "keywords" is optional

+### 1.0.6

+Splitted out classes from API_Webserver.java ConfigDialog.java
+MyConsoleOutputStream.java (not currently used) replaced by simpler System.out hook MyHttpHandler.java
+MyWebSocketServer.java
+AutoCompleteProvider.java finally Arduino IDE gets autocomplete
+                          (this is getting a seperate repository as additional plugin)

 -----------------------------------------------------------------------------------------------------------